Lindo-pineapple/Todo-Frontend/README.md

 # Todo-Frontend
-React Native Front End for a Todo Application.
+React Native Front End for the Todo Application.